convergentcx/Arena/README.md

 ## Install

-In the root directory as well as in the client directory, run:
+First install dependencies and compile the contracts in the root directory.

 ```
-npm install
+$ yarn
 ```

-Make sure you are installing openzeppelin-solidity version 1.12.0 (the next update will include openzeppelin 2.0).

-Start ganache from the command line (alternatively using the UI application):
+Start ganache from the command line in one window (alternatively using the UI application):

 ```
-ganache-cli
+$ yarn ganache
 ```

-Compile and deploy contracts:
+In another window run to compile and deploy the contracts:

 ```
-truffle compile
-truffle migrate --reset
+$ yarn deploy
 ```

 ## Run